top of page

 Our videos for selfcare and tips for caregivers

-Scroll down to sign up for our monthly newsletter to receive notices about our blogs and events.
+Scroll down to sign up for our blog posts and notices about our videos and events.

 Please contact us if you would like to arrange a Hands-on Dementia and/or Validation workshop for the staff at your facility: oran.handsondementia@gmail.com